 A monitoring program typically includes SH&E performance reporting, inspections (by owners and contractors) and incident reporting.
-Owners often require periodic (i.e. at least monthly) reports to be submitted to the owner to track the contractor's SH&E performance.
-Consideration should be given to measure and track both resultsbased metrics (such as injuries and incidents) and activity-based metrics (e.g., inspections, audits, job safety analyses completed, toolbox safety meetings, number corrective actions from audits, behavior observation and feedback, etc.).
+Owners often require periodic (i.e., at least monthly) reports to be submitted to the owner to track the contractor's SH&E performance.
+Consideration should be given to measure and track both results-based metrics (such as injuries and incidents) and activity-based metrics (e.g., inspections, audits, job safety analyses completed, toolbox safety meetings, number of corrective actions implemented, behavior observations and feedback, etc.).

-Once the contractor is on site, the owner should periodically monitor the work practices of the contractor.
-If improper SH&E practices are observed, the owner needs to take action to ensure the responsible contractor(s) correct the situation.
+Once the contractor is on site, the owner should periodically monitor the contractor's work practices.
+If improper SH&E practices are observed, the owner needs to take action to ensure that the responsible contractor(s) correct the situation.
 The frequency of monitoring should depend on the level of risk associated with the work the contractor is performing.
 The contractor should conduct internal SH&E inspections according to their procedures.
+The contractor's self-inspection reports may be submitted to the owner or be available to review upon request.
+A formal system should be established to review the audit findings with the contractor(s) that reflect corrective actions needed, person(s) responsible for implementing the corrective action and due dates to ensure that deficiencies are corrected in a timely manner.